[Updated September 5, 2022]

 For those special occasions, you can also enjoy some delicious sparkling Montaluce wines, like the Bottega Oro Prosecco and Franciacorta.

-You can also embark on a wine hike, where you’ll be guided by a trained staff member along the area’s nature trails, the headwaters of the Etowah River, and through the Montaluce Vineyard.
+Montaluce Winery wine hikes are a fun adventure where you’ll be guided by a trained staff member along 1.8 miles of nature trails, the headwaters of the Etowah River, and through the Montaluce Vineyard.

-After the hike, you’ll be treated to a five-pour tasting!
+Appropriate hiking attire and shoes are required.
+After the hike, you’ll be treated to a five-pour tasting at the Trattoria di Montaluce restaurant.

 Indoor tastings are offered, where you’ll be guided through a flight of Montaluce’s hand-crafted wines.
-They are currently on a first-come, first-served basis, with limited availability due to COVID-19.
+They are currently on a first-come, first-served basis, with limited availability.

 To enjoy the breathtaking views, the outdoor tasting bar is open every Friday, Saturday, and Sunday (weather permitting).